What Do Molding and Casting Worker Do?

 The states with the most job growth for Molding & Casting Worker are Utah, Nevada, and Alabama.
 Watch out if you plan on working in Vermont, Ohio, or Virginia.
 These states have the worst job growth for this type of profession.

-How Much Does a Molding & Casting Worker Make?
+Salary for a Molding & Casting Worker

 The typical yearly salary for Molding and Casting Workers is somewhere between $22,910 and $51,010.